dlareau/puzzlehunt_server/docs/hunt_creation.rst

   - Puzzle number should ideally be incremental starting at 1, this will be used for ordering puzzles
   - Puzzle ID should be unique across all puzzles ever made, and it is good practice to have the last two digits match the puzzle number
   - Link should be a publicly accessible PDF link (including https://) that doesn't require any authentication to access
-  - You don't need to fill in num pages, the server will do that for you upon downloading
+  - You don't need to fill in num pages, the server will do that for you upon downloading the pdf
   - Num required to unlock represents the number of puzzles in the below list that need to be solved to unlock this puzzle.
 Any puzzle with a '0' here will be considered part of the initial set
   - Don't worry about "Responses" right now, we'll talk about that below.